overview/overview-local/README.md

 1. `cd overview-local`
 1. `./run-overview.sh`
 This will start to download all the Overview components.
 The download may take a while, depending on your connection speed.
 Once the download is complete, Overview should be running, available at `http://192.168.99.100:9000` (or whatever IP address you noted above).
+If you don't remember the address, running `docker-machine ip default` from the Quick Start terminal will tell you.

 ## Subsequent startups